danikger/Checkers/README.md

 # Online Checkers

 This is a classic Checkers game where two players can play against each other online in real-time.
-The frontend is built using React, while the backend uses AWS services such as API Gateway (WebSockets), Lambda, and DynamoDB.
+The frontend is built using React and Tailwind CSS, while the backend uses AWS services such as API Gateway (WebSockets), Lambda, and DynamoDB.

 ## Getting Started